omgnetwork/dev-portal/docs/install-eWallet-server.md

     docker-compose up -d
     ```

-### Install on other platforms
+### Bare metal setup
-This section provides instructions for installing the eWallet server on a base operating system, on platforms other than macOS or Linux.
+This section provides advanced instructions for installing the eWallet server on a base operating system, on platforms other than macOS or Linux.

-The advanced (bare metal) install involves these tasks:
+A bare metal setup involves these tasks:

 1. Prepare the environment
 2. Set up the server.